rapid7/propsd/README.md

 ### log:level

 This defines the verbosity of logging.
 The default level is "info".
-Other supported values are "debug", "warn", and "error".
+Other supported values are "debug", "verbose", "warn", and "error".

 ### log:filename